deficollective/defiscan/src/content/protocols/aave-v3-prime.md

 ## Chain

-The report is concerned with the Aave V3 _Prime_ instance deployed on Ethereum mainnet.
+The report is concerned with the Aave V3 Prime instance deployed on Ethereum mainnet.
 Ethereum mainnet achieves a _Low_ centralization risk score.

 > Chain score: Low

 ## Upgradeability

-The permissions and upgradeability in the re-deployed contracts of the modules _Core Lend & Borrow_ and _Reserve Parameters_ are the same to the Aave v3 Core instance.
-The permission owners are the same multisig accounts as on the _Core_ instance.
-As a consequence, the same _upgradeability_ rating is assigned to the _Prime_ report.
+The permissions and Upgradeability in the re-deployed contracts of the modules _Core Lend & Borrow_ and _Reserve Parameters_ are the same to the Aave v3 Core instance.
+The permission owners are the same multisig accounts as on the Aave v3 Core instance.
+As a consequence, the same _Upgradeability_ rating is assigned to the Aave v3 Prime report.

-The `EdgeRiskSteward` makes sure the values submitted by the `RiskOracle` contract are within guardrails and thus no additional _upgradeability_ risk compared to the _core_ instance is introduced.
+The `EdgeRiskSteward` makes sure the values submitted by the `RiskOracle` contract are within guardrails and thus no additional _Upgradeability_ risk compared to the Aave v3 Core instance is introduced.

 > Upgradeability score: High

 ## Autonomy

-The Aave v3 Prime instance uses the same dependencies as the _core_ instance plus an additional dependency which is the Risk Oracle.
+The Aave v3 Prime instance uses the same dependencies as the Aave v3 Core instance plus an additional dependency which is the Risk Oracle.

 ### Risk Oracle

 Next to handing some control over market parameters to the [Risk Council](#security-council) via steward contracts, the Aave V3 _Prime_ instance on Mainnet updates the interest rate by handing off the control to a Risk Oracle implemented by Chaos Labs (service provider to the DAO).
-The Risk Oracle by Chaos Labs receives a _high centralization_ rating but the `EdgeRiskSteward` makes sure the updated parameters by the `RiskOracle` contract are within guardrails to prevent abusive behavior.
+The Risk Oracle by Chaos Labs receives a _High centralization_ rating but the `EdgeRiskSteward` makes sure the updated parameters by the `RiskOracle` contract are within guardrails to prevent abusive behavior.
 In case of failure of the Risk Oracle, the [Risk Council](#security-council) can still update the interest rate parameters in due time, so the Risk Oracle setup is fault tolerant.
 No additional dependency risk is introduced by using the Risk Oracle provided by Chaos Labs.

-> Autonomy score: high
+> Autonomy score: High

 ## Exit Window

-The _Prime_, _Core_ and _Etherfi_ instances use the same governance structure, thus the same exit window risks apply.
+The Aave v3 _Prime_, _Core_ and _Etherfi_ instances use the same governance structure, thus the same exit window risks apply.

-Read more in our _Core_ instance [report](/protocols/aave).
+Read more in our Aave v3 Core instance [report](/protocols/aave).

-> Exit Window score: high
+> Exit Window score: High

 ## Accessibility

-Aave V3 Prime is accessible through the same Aave UI and third party UIs than the _core_ instance.
+Aave V3 Prime is accessible through the same Aave UI and third party UIs than the Aave v3 Core instance.

-Read more in our _Core_ instance [report](/protocols/aave).
+Read more in our Aave v3 Core instance [report](/protocols/aave).

 > Accessibility score: low

 ## Conclusion

-The Aave-v3 Ethereum mainnet protocol, and specifically the _Prime_ instance achieves _High_ centralization risk scores for its _Upgradeability_, _Autonomy_ and _Exit Window_ dimensions.
+The Aave-v3 Ethereum mainnet protocol, and specifically the Aave v3 Prime instance achieves _High_ centralization risk scores for its _Upgradeability_, _Autonomy_ and _Exit Window_ dimensions.
 It thus ranks **Stage 0**.

 The protocol could reach **Stage 1** by; 1) adopting the security council requirements for the [Emergency Admin](#security-council) multisig account and 2) implementing fallback mechanism around the Chainlink oracle (or Chainlink adopting a _Security Council_ setup for its own multisig account).